Westfield Carousel

 Westfield Carousel is an Australian shopping centre in the Perth suburb of Cannington.
-It is located approximately 12 km from Perth's central business district on the Albany Highway and approximately 600 m from Cannington railway station.
+It is located approximately 12 km from the Perth central business district on the Albany Highway and approximately 600 m from Cannington railway station.
 Following a redevelopment in 2018, Westfield Carousel became the largest shopping centre in Western Australia.
+This was since surpassed by the redevelopment of Karrinyup Shopping Centre, which is subsequently expected to be overtaken by the approved but incomplete expansion of Westfield Booragoon.

 History

-Westfield Carousel Shopping Centre was built in 1972 and originally contained 80 shops, a hotel, three takeaway food shops, a KFC (Kentucky Fried Chicken), a Coles supermarket, a Boans (later acquired by Myer), Aherns (later acquired by David Jones) and Walsh's department stores.
+Westfield Carousel Shopping Centre was built in 1972 and originally contained 80 shops, a hotel, three takeaway food shops, a KFC, a Coles supermarket, a Boans (later acquired by Myer), Aherns (later acquired by David Jones) and Walsh's department stores.
 In 1973, a freestanding Target store opened.
 In 1979, an extension included connection of the existing centre to the Target, Coles and new speciality stores.

 The original centre incorporated the site of Boans Waverley, the first suburban Boans branch, which opened in 1959.
 It also later incorporated the Waverley Hotel, which stood on the corner of Albany Highway and Cecil Road (now Cecil Avenue).
+As at 1995, it was owned by Bankers Trust.
 It was purchased by the Westfield Group in 1996.

 1987 to 1990

 In the late 1980s, Boans was taken over by Myer, becoming the chain's third department store in Western Australia.
 The Aherns store was also replaced with Myer in the 1980s.
-With two Myer locations in the shopping centre, one was used for fashion (the former Boans near Albany Hwy) and one for homeware and furniture (the former Aherns).
+With two Myer locations in the shopping centre, one was used for fashion (the former Boans near Albany Highway) and one for homeware and furniture (the former Aherns).
 Reconfiguration of tenancies occurred in 1987, and Walsh's was replaced by Treasureway.

 In 1990, Hoyts 8 Cinema was opened as a freestanding building near Carousel Road.
 This was one of the first suburban cinemas in Perth.

 1998 to 1999

 In 1998, a $200 million redevelopment and expansion began to double the size of the complex, which made it Western Australia's biggest shopping centre.
-This development included a Kmart, Coles Supermarket, Rebel Sport, Lincraft, Harris Scarfe, Red Dot Stores, relocated Woolworths, consolidated Myer store, new Hoyts Cinema and the Al Fresco dining area with four dining retailers, a new food court and over 100 new retailers.
+This development included a Kmart, Coles, Rebel Sport, Lincraft, Harris Scarfe, Red Dot Stores, relocated Woolworths, consolidated Myer store, new Hoyts Cinema and the Al Fresco dining area with four dining retailers, a new food court and over 100 new retailers.
 Some mini-major stores were added to the older parts of the complex, such as Red Dot Stores and Best & Less.
 The complete centre underwent refurbishment throughout 1999.